 If the Company elects to repossess the vehicle, it assigns the task to an independent local repossession service.
 Such services are licensed and/or bonded as required by law.
 When the vehicle is recovered, the repossessor delivers it to a wholesale auto auction, where it is kept until sold.
 The Uniform Commercial Code ("UCC") and other state laws regulate repossession sales by requiring that the secured party provide the customer with reasonable notice of the date, time and place of any public sale of the collateral, the date after which any private sale of the collateral may be held and of the customer's right to redeem the financed vehicle prior to any such sale and by providing that any such sale be conducted in a commercially reasonable manner.
 Financed vehicles that have been repossessed are generally resold by the Company through unaffiliated automobile auctions, which are attended principally by car dealers.
-Net liquidation proceeds are applied to the customer's obligation in full, resulting in a deficiency.
+Net liquidation proceeds are applied to the customer's outstanding obligation under the Contract.
+Such proceeds usually are insufficient to pay the customer's obligation in full, resulting in a deficiency.